LSU-UE4/UE5-Level-Design/long-jump/README.md

 ##### `Step 7.`\|`UE5LD`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

-Assign `M_LDGrid_local` material on the jump platform so we can measure the length of it and see it in scale.
+Assign `M_LDGrid_Local` material on the jump platform so we can measure the length of it and see it in scale.

 ![assign material](images/AssignMaterial.png)